 - Some play spaces should be created that give children a sense of privacy but still allow supervision by staff.

 This list does not cover all possible design features, nor is it a list of fixed rules to follow.
-Instead, approved providers need to consider the unique characteristics of their service premises and the best ways of ensuring supervision of children.
+Approved providers need to consider the unique characteristics of their service's premises and the best ways of ensuring supervision of children.

-If the Regulatory Authority considers that the design of a service premises does not facilitate adequate supervision, the Regulatory Authority will raise its concerns with the approved provider.
-With respect to any strategies proposed by the approved provider to address the design issues, the Regulatory Authority:
+If the Regulatory Authority considers the design of a service's premises does not facilitate adequate supervision, the Regulatory Authority will raise its concerns with the approved provider.
+If the approved provider proposes strategies to address the design issues, the Regulatory Authority:

 - must be satisfied that these strategies will meet regulatory requirements